Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 Neocities website, with a new codebase made entirely by me, as a tribute to the past.
-Some weeks later, Salatiel (`SalatielSauer`), a friend from another server, remade `gabe`'s website using JavaScript, and implemented features such as menus and topics.
+Some weeks later, Salatiel (`SalatielSauer`), a friend from another server, remade `gabe`'s website using JavaScript, implemented features such as menus and topics and a completely new layout, different from the plain-text-like made by `gabe`.

 ### The Dark Ages of Pindorama
 2019 ended pretty well, both for our private lives and for Pindorama.
 We had plans and